The Student Hardship Fund ('home' undergraduates and postgraduates)

 The Student Crisis Fund was established by the university to provide small, interest free loans to any student who is experiencing financial difficulties because of an unexpected change in their circumstances after admission to the university.
 In very exceptional circumstances small, non-repayable grants may be made.
 The size of the fund means that is impossible to offer support to students for ongoing maintenance costs.
 All students registered and attending a course at the University of Nottingham in the UK may apply to the fund.
 Application forms are only available by calling the Funding & Financial Support Team on + 44(0) 115 82 32071.
 In some instances you may be asked to attend an interview in connection with your application and/or to provide further written information and documentary evidence.

 *A 'home' student is a person who meets certain UK residency criteria.
 The same conditions apply to eligibility for student finance from the Student Loans Company.

-Contact the Financial Support Team
+Contact the Funding and Financial Support Team

 Connect with the University of Nottingham through social media and our blogs.